-Topic & Concepts Objectives Dept. T/L activity At the end of the learning session the student should be able: 2010-3/PATH-SBM-1/18 Cont.
+Topic & Concepts Objectives Time Dept. T/L activity At the end of the learning session the student should be able: 2011-3/PATH-SBM-1/18 Cont.
 Neoplasia and Carcinogenesis a.
-Introduction to Neoplasia and oncogenesis 1. to describe the fact that DNA alteration in a cell can lead to the occurance of tumours and dysplasia 2. to describe in detail the process of carcinogenesis Dathalagy Lectures & 3.describe the concepts of dysplastic and premalignant lesions Famology Museum class 4. descibe in detail the different types of tumours and their pathogenesis and morphology and differences in behaviour b.
-Clinical features of tumours 5. to describe in detail the mechanisms of clinicopathological features associated with benign and malignant tunours.(including local effects and paraneoplastic syndromes) Pathology SGL c.
+Introduction to Neoplasia and oncogenesis 1. to describe the fact that DNA alteration in a cell can lead to the occurance of tumours and dysplasia 2. to describe in detail the process of carcinogenesis 3h Pathology Lectures & 3.describe the concepts of dysplastic and premalignant lesions 311 1 autology Museum class 4. descibe in detail the different types of tumours and their pathogenesis and morphology and differences in behaviour b.
+Clinical features of tumours 5. to describe in detail the mechanisms of clinicopathological features associated with benign and malignant tunours.(including local effects and paraneoplastic syndromes) 2h Pathology SGLA (2hr) c.
 Early diagnosis and screening of tumours 6. to describe the methods of diagnosis and screening of tumours.
 Pathology Lecture d.
 Clinicopathological coorelation of tumours of important sites 7. to explain the clinical effects caused by physical presence of tumours in important sites.
-Eg: brain, lungs, GIT, liver, etc. Pathology SGD 2010-3/PATH-SBM-1/19 Haematology and clinical pathology a.
-Identification of specimen collection and laboratory errors 1.To identify the laboratory errors in the reports issued (problems in collection of the specimen (collection into the incorrect container, haemolized sample, delayed separation of plasma, exposure of the sample to sunlight, specimen collection from drip arm, etc. Pathology Tutorial b.
+Eg: brain, lungs, GIT, liver, etc. 1h Pathology SGD 2011-3/PATH-SBM-1/19 Haematology and clinical pathology a.
+Identification of specimen collection and laboratory errors 1.To identify the laboratory errors in the reports issued (problems in collection of the specimen (collection into the incorrect container, haemolized sample, delayed separation of plasma, exposure of the sample to sunlight, specimen collection from drip arm, etc. 1h Pathology Tutorial (1h) b.
 Interpreting haematological investigations 2.List the tests included in a full blood count 3.
 List the commonly requested haematological investigations 4.
 State the physiological changes of haemoglobin value in neonate, infant, childhood, adult male & female& in pregnancy 5.
-State the changes in the red cell count (e.g. polycythaemia, Pathology Lectures anaemia)6. to know the definition of anaemia and classification of anaemia according to the morphology and red cell indices baranche
+State the changes in the red cell count (e.g. polycythaemia, anaemia) 2h Pathology Lectures

+Chairperson,

-Chairperson, Curriculum Coordinating Committee, Faculty of Medicine University of Peradeniya.
+Curriculum Coordinating Committee, Faculty of Medicine University of Peradeniya.